tympanicblock61/modrinth-downloader/README.md

 credits
 ```
-crosby: Crosby#9153 - helped with some stuff
+crosby: Crosby#9153 - helped with alot of stuff

 ```

-config file syntax
+config file syntax; it can contain either mod id or name and it works to get the mod from both
 ```
 {
   "loader": "fabric",